Open Space at NOMA

 Sadler’s Yard is Manchester’s newest public square.
 Named after James Sadler, a balloonist, chemist and pastry chef who made the first manned balloon flight from Manchester in 1785.
-Even the square’s naming was innovative, with Sadler’s Yard being one of the first public spaces in Britain to be named through an online crowd-sourcing initiative after members of the public were invited to suggest names for the site via social media.
+Even the square’s naming was innovative, with Sadler’s Yard being one of the first public spaces in Britain to be named through an online crowd-sourcing initiative after members of the public were invited to suggest names for the site via a city wide naming campaign.

 Over time Sadler’s Yard will create a warm and welcoming space, with a mix of cafés, restaurants, bars and shops nestled among the historic buildings that form the NOMA listed estate.
 Already, Sadler’s Yard is home to Sadler’s Cat, formerly known as The Pilcrow, a hand-built community pub that serves some of Manchester’s finest craft beers and a programme of events and activities.

 Follow @SadlersYard for up to the minute information and news about what’s happening in Manchester’s newest city square.